VedShh/BlueStampEngineeringProject/index.md

 # Second Milestone

 **Summary:**
-The second milestone for my project is to CAD a 3D-printed box on Fusion 360 (see Figure 7), build my circuit, and fit the circuit inside of the box.
+The second milestone for my project is to CAD a 3D-printed box on Fusion 360 (see Figure 7), build my circuit, and fit the circuit inside of the box. (cont.)

 ![Fusion CAD](ShoulderCAD.png)